 Moving the camera

-If there’s no movement taking place in the shot, you can use camera movements to make it more interesting, to add intensity, or to reveal things.
-The coolest camera moves are where the camera itself moves though space.
+The coolest camera moves are where the camera itself moves.
 These tracking, arc or crane shots look more interesting than shots where the camera stays in one place and pans (turns) sideways or tilts up or down.

 Tracking shots usually look better if you zoom out or use a wide angle lens or adapter (especially if you’re using the camera handheld).
 You’ll be able to get closer, so the shot will look more dramatic and camera shake will be less obvious.